xulongwu4/bazel-compilation-database/README.md

 ### Approach 2: `python`-based method

 Copy (or symlink) the `tools` directory to the workspace of your project.
-Then run the python script `tools/generate_compilation_database.sh` in the workspace directory to generate the compilation database:
+Then run the script `tools/generate_compilation_database.sh` in the workspace directory to generate the compilation database:

 ```sh
 tools/generate_compilation_database.sh